mikekosk/Urchin-Data-Cloud/INSTALL.md

 # Installation Guide

 Following this installation guide, you will be able to spin up a custom EC2 instance with just one command.
-Instructions have only been tested on Ubuntu Linux, Mac OSX, and Windows.
+Instructions have been tested on Ubuntu Linux and Mac OSX.

+Setup should take less than 10 minutes if you're familiar with these tools, but still less than 30 minutes if you're starting from scratch.

 **You will be installing:**
 - Terraform - to spin up an EC2 instance programmatically